 Through May 1, 2004, most of the Company's net sales were denominated in United States dollars, and its exposure to foreign currency exchange rate changes has not been significant.
 Net sales originating outside the United States for fiscal year 2004 were approximately 13% of total net sales, of which a portion was denominated in Canadian dollars through the Company's Canadian subsidiary, and a smaller portion was denominated in Euros.
 It is expected that in fiscal 2005, net sales to international markets may increase as a percentage of net sales and that a greater portion of this business will be denominated in foreign currencies.
 As a result, operating results may become subject to fluctuations based upon changes in the exchange rates of certain currencies in relation to the United States dollar.
 To the extent that the Company engages in international sales denominated in United States dollars, an increase in the value of the United States dollar relative to foreign currencies could make the Company's products less competitive in international markets.
-The Company will continue to monitor and minimize its exposure to currency fluctuations and, when appropriate, use financial hedging techniques, including foreign currency forward contracts and options, to minimize the effect of these fluctuations.
+The Company will continue to monitor and minimize its exposure to currency fluctuations.
 However, exchange rate fluctuations as well as differing economic conditions, changes in political climates, differing tax structures and other rules and regulations could adversely affect the Company's financial results in the future.